Diplomacy of the American Civil War: China

 British shipyards building commerce raiders for the Confederate States Navy often disguised them as being built for the Qing dynasty, which was acquiring Western vessels for the war against the Taiping Rebellion.
+In 1862 American Filibuster and Commander of the Ever Victorious Army, Frederick Townsend Ward was killed in the Battle of Cixi.
+He was replaced, against his dictated will, by Franco-American Henri Andres Burgevine.
+By 1864, Burgevine had defected from the Qing and joined the ranks of the rebels.
+Burgenvine was captured that same year and deported, but was able to escape and return, only to be captured and deported again.
+This time however, while on en route to Singapore, his ship sunk, killing him and all of his Qing escort.
+Some claim it was on the orders of Li Hongzhang.

-In the treaty ports, news and rumors about the Trent affair and Confederate raiders heightened tensions between British and American residents, with some claiming that they would sail under Taiping banners to raid British ships if war broke out between the two countries.
-However relations relaxed as time passed and the Taiping became the common threat with their advance on Shanghai.
-When the USS Wyoming arrived in Hong Kong, the American community itself demanded that British governor Hercules Robinson deny entry to the ship on the basis of neutrality, but Robinson ruled that the neutral course of action was to allow the ship in instead.
+In the treaty ports, news and rumors about the Trent affair and Confederate raiders heightened tensions between British and American residents, with some claiming willingness to raid British ships under Taiping banners if a war broke out between the two countries.
+However relations eventually relaxed and the Taiping were seen as the common threat with their advance on Shanghai.
+When USS Wyoming arrived in Hong Kong, it was the American community itself that petitioned the British governor, Hercules Robinson to deny entry to the ship on the basis of neutrality, but Robinson ruled that the actual neutral course of action was to allow the ship in.

 Confederate raiding, coupled with the Taiping takeover of the Yangtze Valley (the main area of American trade in China), shot up insurance prices for American shipping to the point that Americans resorted to sailing almost completely under the convenience flags of Portugal, Prussia, and Peru.

+In April 1864, William Irvin, the American Consul to Amoy, China was assisting with the sick during a cholera outbreak in the international quarter of the city.
+He was struck ill and died of the disease on October 25, 1864.